How to Become a Special Education Advocate in 2025

 3. A Business Model.
 After you become a child advocate for special education, then what?
 Do you want to be in business for yourself?
 Or an agency to hire you?
 What will you charge clients?
 How will you bill them?
 If you plan on being in business for yourself, you need a business plan.
 And the time and knowledge to start a business. (as an aside, I offer all of this and more in my online training)

-4. Enjoy Writing: If you’ve spent any time with an advocate, you’ve likely heard them say that “it’s all about the paper trail.”Many of my clients struggle in this area, so I have to help them prepare their correspondence.
+4. Enjoy Writing: If you’ve spent any time with a special education advocate, you’ve likely heard them say that “it’s all about the paper trail.”
+Many of my clients struggle in this area, so I have to help them prepare their correspondence.
 That takes skill and practice.

 5. Internet Skills.
 Every child is different.
 “I” in IEP, right?
 For a long time, it felt like I was never encountering the same situation twice.
 A good training program (see Number 1 above) doesn’t give you all the information you need.
 A great IEP advocate knows how and where to find information.
 Some of the information that Special Education Advocates use can be pretty obscure and hard to find.
 It also can be tiring to always be on the learning curve.

 6. People Skills.
 This is a people job, and a job of conflict resolution.
 I see myself as having two goals-get the child’s needs met, and repair the parents’ relationship with the school (because they live in the community and will be attending the schools for a long time).
 That’s not always easy.
-Learning the laws and regs–easy.
+Learning the laws and regulations–easy.
 People, whew!

 7. Patience and the Ability to Not get Jaded.
 There are a lot of egos in this field.
 People do not like to be told that what they are doing is incorrect.
 It takes patience.
 You have to be able to strategize and develop a long-term strategy for your client.
 Once you become a Parent Advocate for Special Education, parents only call you when there’s a problem.
 They don’t call you to tell you that their child just attained an amazing goal.
 So we only get to hear the worst.
 I am constantly singing Luke Bryan’s “Most people are good” because, in this field, we don’t always see a lot of good.

-Special Education Advocate Certificate Programs
+Special Education Advocate Programs

 At this time, there is no “one” program that is the gold standard.
 There is no licensing.
 There are a few programs out there, but I always use the analogy of a lifeguard.

-special education advocate credentials
+Special education advocate credentials

 This is from the Council of Parent Advocates and Attorneys–there are no requirements to work as an advocate.